carmecorbi/mcv-c5-team1/week3/README.md

 - [Change the Decoder of the Baseline Model To LSTM](#change-the-decoder-of-the-baseline-model-to-lstm)

-## Train and evaluate the baseline model with the food dataset
+## Train and Evaluate the Baseline Model with the Food Dataset

 ### Dataset overview
 The dataset consists of **13,466 images** of various food dishes.
 It has been split into training, validation, and test sets as follows: